NEARLY 20 per cent of cigarettes smoked in Newport city centre could be either counterfeits or from foreign countries, according to a new survey.

 The research by MS Intelligence involved hundreds of discarded packets being collected from Newport’s streets and bins and 12,700 in total from around the country.

-The company helps businesses protect brands and intellectual properties and its work forms part of tobacco manufacturer Philip Morris International’s work to gain an insight into the illicit trade in cigarettes.
+The company helps businesses protect brands and intellectual properties and its work forms part of tobacco manufacturer Philip Morris International’s work to gain an insight into the illicit trade

 It found that in Newport, a sixth of all cigarette packets collected were either counterfeit or bought in a foreign country.